croudcare/attr_encrypted_authenticator/README.md

       # ...
     end

-We provide two base authenticator classes, DateTimeOrDefaultNilAuthenticator and BoolOrDefaultFalseAuthenticator, and to use them just set them :
+We provide two base authenticator classes, DateTimeOrDefaultNilAuthenticator and BoolOrDefaultFalseAuthenticator, and you use them by setting it as the value for the authenticator key:

     attr_encrypted_authenticator :rainy_day, authenticator: BoolOrDefaultFalseAuthenticator

-Besides the authenticators provided, you may also want to use your own authenticator, to do so just define a class that inherits from AuthenticatorBase, as follows:
+Besides the authenticators provided, you may also want create and use your own authenticator, to do so just define a class that inherits from AuthenticatorBase, as follows:

     class NameAuthenticator < AttrEncryptedAuthenticator::AuthenticatorBase
       def authenticate
+        # available instance attributes:
-        # you have access to self.val, which is the value being set to attribute and an self.options which can be passed to attr_encrypted_authenticator method
+        # value: this is the value that is being set
-      end
+        # options: in case you want to pass some aditional parameters to your authenticator, you may do so by providing them in the option key
     end

 Now just use it: